kalnajslab-org/StratoCore_LPC/platformio/PlatformIO.md

   1. Choose the folder containing the temporary StratoCore_LPC repository.
   1. Choose Arduino as the framework.

-The project directory will be created in a directory with the name ~/Documents/PlatformIO/Projects/YYMMDD-HHMMSS-TEENSY41/.
+- The project directory will be created in a directory with the name *~/Documents/PlatformIO/Projects/YYMMDD-HHMMSS-TEENSY41/*.
 People complain that you can't specify the project name and folder.
 Still researching this.

+- StratoCore_LPC will be recursively copied to *~/Documents/PlatformIO/Projects/YYMMDD-HHMMSS-TEENSY41/src*.
+Fortunately, this includes *.git/*

 ## Populating the project with LPC libraries